OPINION: Early Tauranga mayoral showdown had one clear winner

 On the go and no time to finish that story right now?
 Your News is the place for you to save content to read later from any device.
 Register with us and content you save will appear here so you can access them to read later.

-Tauranga's mayoral race got off to an earnest yet slightly premature start yesterday with a Meet the Candidates event at Tauranga Girls' College.
+Tauranga's mayoral race got off to an earnest yet slightly premature start this week with a Meet the Candidates event at Tauranga Girls' College.
 Civic issues reporter Samantha Motion was there and reviewed each of the seven candidates' performance.

-It wasn't a debate but there was a winner when the seven people - so far- to launch a bid for Tauranga's mayoralty faced off last night.
+It wasn't a debate but there was a winner when the seven people - so far- to launch a bid for Tauranga's mayoralty faced off on Tuesday night.

 The event felt a bit premature, with a month still to go before candidate nominations officially open.